So, what is a dual SIM phone?

 Best Dual SIM Phones With eSIM

-Once you start including phones that have a physical SIM slot and an eSIM, your options open up a little more.
-Apple’s latest models both fall into this category, so if you’re an iPhone fan and have the money to spend, both the iPhone XR and XS are good dual SIM choices.
+Once you start including phones that have a physical SIM slot and an eSIM, your options open up a little more, especially for US buyers.
+Most of Apple’s recent models fall into this category, so anything from the iPhone SE (2020) to the iPhone 13 are all good dual-SIM choices.

-The best dual SIM phone that uses an eSIM right now, however, has to be the Google Pixel 3a.
-It’s remarkable value given the high-end camera, regular software updates, headphone jack, and more, and we’d still buy it even if it only had a single SIM.
-With two, it’s a no-brainer.
+In terms of price, however, the best dual SIM phone that uses an eSIM right now has to be the Google Pixel 7a.
+It’s the phone I currently travel with, and offers remarkable value given the high-end camera, regular software updates, decent battery life, and more.

 What Other Dual SIM Devices Are There?